lukevers/kittens/README.md

 ### part

 Part an IRC channel.
 With this function you can have the IRC bot leave an IRC channel.
+The first parameter is the channel to leave, and the second parameter is a boolean value that determines if the bot should be completely removed with all related data from the database or not.
+If the second parameter is omitted, it will act as if the value given is `false` and the channel and all related data will not be deleted, but set to disabled.

 ```lua
 --- Part an IRC channel